 The displayed parameter ExportVariables is a composition of two configuration parameters: ExportVariables and UserExportVariables.
 These two variables are handed over to the jobserver as a list of key/value pairs when fetching a job.
 In turn, the jobserver has the option of setting the variables in the environment of the process that is to be started.
 Whether it does this, or under what name it sets the variables in the environment, is dependent upon the jobserver's configuration.
-This functionality has been split into two parameters because the default entry for

 This functionality has been split into two parameters because the default entry for the parameter ExportVariables is the list of standard variables.
+To provent the adthe parameter ExportVariables is the list of standard variables.
 To prevent the administrator from having to type the entire list just to export one more parameter, the additional tags can be specified in the parameter UserExportVariables.